 Smart Systems are not a silver bullet when it comes to saving every potential drop of water, but when combined with properly designed and installed native/adapted plants or xeriscape, the proven benefits are significant: reduced water consumption, improved plant health, improved environment for insect and animal diversity and less water pollution with reduced fertilizer and pesticide use.
 These benefits combine to result in lower maintenance and operating costs, which benefit the public with a cleaner, healthier environment.

 Halff has a multi-disciplined team of landscape architects, licensed irrigators, engineers, modelers and planners who work together to help clients achieve long-lasting results and the greatest value for their investments.
-If Halff Associates can assist your team, please call Greg Kuhn, PE, Vice President, at (214) 346-6252.
+If Halff Associates can assist your team, please call Executive Vice President Jessica Baker, PE, CFM, PMP, at (214) 217-6692.

 Stormwater drainage relief is coming to Dallas!
 The Mill Creek Tunnel is the largest tunnel currently under constru… https://t.co/OqCwjbHjlx